GarfDev/moonrepo-remix-boilerplate/README.md

 # Gardev Moonrepo Remix Boilerplate (Remix Applications with Moon)

-This repository (`garfdev-moonrepo`) is structured as a monorepo specifically designed for Remix applications, using **MoonRepo** for task management, **Biome** for linting, **pnpm** for package management, and several other powerful development tools.
+This repository (`moonrepo-remix-boilerplate`) is structured as a monorepo specifically designed for Remix applications, using **MoonRepo** for task management, **Biome** for linting, **pnpm** for package management, and several other powerful development tools.
 This Boilerplate is still in active development state, feel free to open an issue if you encounter any problems.

 ---